rotheconrad/ROCkIn/README.md

 To filter our search results, I run Blastp locally using the RefSeqs.faa as the reference database and the Blast search results as the query.
 Then I use that to filter which sequences to keep.

-I wrote a Python script that applies 3 filters:
+I wrote a Python script that applies 2 filters:
 	1 Removes matches <= 30% identity to verified sequences
 	1 Remove matches with <= 50% sequence alignment (alignment length / query sequence length).

+This script outputs 100% sequence matches separately as well in tabular blast, fasta, and in a text list of Reference sequences with their corresponding list of uniprot IDs with 100% sequence identity.
+Ideally, we find at least 1 uniprot ID for each reference sequence.
+If not, we can look through the filtered blast output and find the closest matches to our reference sequences available in the uniprot database.
+This important because we'll want to include 1 exact match (or closest match) uniprot ID in our final input list to ROCkOut.
+During the similar sequence clustering these ID's can sometimes be dereplicated as they aren't guaranteed selection as a cluster representative.

-It also plots histograms of each parameter post filtering and can be rerun with different filtering options if neccessary.
+The script also plots histograms of each parameter post filtering and can be rerun with different filtering options if neccessary.

 ```bash
 # make blast database from RefSeqs.faa